 ‘As you wish, my friend, but my wife will dance the pas all the same, in spite of your prohibition.
 Good-bye!’

 I would only have had to alter the name of the dance, and make a few changes in it, for the work to lose all similarity to Perrot’s pas, so that my wife would dance it at her benefit.
 But from the very beginning of my career until the last days, I honestly gave credit to the works of others, and never appropriated the creations of other ballet masters, as is now freely practised in Saint Petersburg and Moscow, with my works.
 I considered it my duty to announce on the poster: ‘Mme Petipa’s dance created by Perrot.’

-Petipa changed the title of the pas to La Cosmopolite and changed some of the steps.
-In the days that followed Petipa’s meeting with Perrot, the poster for Mme.
-Petipa’s benefit performance was unveiled, stating that she would dance Perrot’s La Cosmopolite Pas in Le Marché des innocents.
+Petipa changed the title of the pas to La Cosmopolite.
+In the days that followed Petipa’s meeting with Perrot, the poster for Maria Petipa’s benefit performance was unveiled, stating that she would dance Perrot’s La Cosmopolite Pas in Le Marché des innocents.
 Two days before the performance, Perrot’s lawyer visited the Director Royer and informed him that unless La Cosmopolite was removed, he would have to get an injunction against the performance.
 Royer, however, refused, stating that it was now too late to change the announcement.

 Subsequently, Perrot instituted legal proceedings against Petipa and the matter was taken to court.
 This was perhaps the first case in dance history in which one choreographer accused another of choreographic plagiarism.
 However, Petipa’s action were never plagiarism since Perrot received full credit for the pas in the performance programme.
 As clarified by Ivor Guest, there is a lot of text concerning how justice looked at the case, scenario wise (which was not appropriate to only a short dance), there were no groupings, no words as in poetry, et al.